t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Edge computing OAM goes beyond the network-related OAM functions listed in {{RFC6291}}.
 Besides infrastructure (network, storage, and computing resources), edge computing systems can also include computing environments (for VMs, software containers, functions), IoT end devices, data, and code.

 Operation-related functions include performance monitoring for service level agreement measurement; fault management and provisioning for links, nodes, compute and storage resources, platforms, and services.
 Administration covers network/compute/storage resources, platforms and services discovery, configuration, and planning.
+Discovery during normal operation (e.g., discovery of compute nodes by endpoints) would typically not be included in OAM, however in this document we will not address it separately.
 Management covers monitoring and diagnostics of failures, as well as means to minimize their occurrence and take corrective actions.
 This may include software updates management, high service availability through redundancy and multipath communication.
 Centralized (e.g., SDN) and decentralized management systems can be used.
+Finally, we arbitrarily chose to address data management as an application component, however in some systems data management may be considered to be similar to a network management function.

 We further detail a few OAM components.

 ### Resource Discovery and Authentication {#sec-dis-auth}

 Discovery and authentication may target platforms, infrastructure resources, such as compute, network and storage, but also other resources such as IoT end devices, sensors, data, code units, services, applications, or users interacting with the system.
-Broker-based solutions can be used, e.g. using an IoT gateway as a broker to discover IoT resources.
-Today, centralized gateway-based systems rely, for device authentication, on the installation of a secret on IoT end devices and computing devices (e.g., a device certificate stored in a hardware security module).
+Broker-based solutions can be used, e.g., using an IoT gateway as a broker to discover IoT resources.
+More decentralized solutions can also be used in replacement or complement, e.g., CoAP enables multicast discovery of an IoT device, and CoAP service discovery enables obtaining a list of resources made available by this device {{RFC7252}}.
+Today, centralized gateway-based systems rely, for device authentication, on the installation of a secret on IoT end devices and computing devices (e.g., a device certificate stored in a hardware security module, or a combination of code and data stored in a trusted execution environment).

 Related challenges include: